 - 240 million people worldwide

 - A majority of the burden occurs in Africa

-- Schistosomiasis is the most deadly NTD, killing an estimated 280,000 people each year
+- Schistosomiasis is the most deadly NTD, killing more than 200,000 people each year in Africa

 - Twenty million schistosomiasis sufferers develop severe and sometimes disfiguring disabilities from complications from the disease, including kidney disease, liver disease and bladder cancer